QuTech-Delft/OpenQL/docs/feedback.rst

     *   -   tCcSyncDio
         -   ~10 (0-20)
         -
         -   synchronize incoming signal on DIO interface to 50 MHz grid.
+Depends on arrival time and DIO timing calibration
     *   -   tCcDistDsm
         -   20
         -